smutil/fileuploader/README.md

 ```
   ./fileuploader -h
-  --dest string
+    -dest string
           (required) destination directory, should not be root /
-  --port string
+    -port string
           overwrite default port (default "3000")
-  --viewmode
+    -tls.crt string
+          certificate path, only needed for ssl service
+    -tls.key string
+          key path, only needed for ssl service
+    -viewmode
           /view will be enabled to view all the files in destination directory
  ```

  ### example